kihonvn/os/draft.md

 Each file system has a directory entry containing file and its i-node mappings used to find the corresponding metadata in the file table.

 Inode (index node) is a unique value in a file system representing a file

+mount and unmount processes